BoneInscri/ics-pa/notes/PA_2.md

 ==SB指令==

 ```
-00f70023          	sb	a5,0(a4)
+00f70023          	sb	a5，0(a4)
 ```

 ![image-20231113152320040](PA_2.assets/image-20231113152320040.png)

 ![image-20231113152333821](PA_2.assets/image-20231113152333821.png)

-The SD, SW, SH, and SB instructions store 64-bit, 32-bit, 16-bit, and **8-bit** values from the low bits of register rs2 to memory respectively.
+The SD， SW， SH， and SB instructions store 64-bit， 32-bit， 16-bit， and **8-bit** values from the low bits of register rs2 to memory respectively.